-The Group incurs obligations for asset and site restoration and rehabilitation, which includes requirements under its Full Operating Stage License in Malaysia to manage water leached purification (WLP) and neutralisation underflow (NUF) residues arising from its production process.
-As at 30 June 2023 the Group's consolidated statement of financial position includes provisions of \$170,303,000 in respect of such obligations as disclosed in Note D.5.
+The Group incurs obligations for asset and site restoration and rehabilitation at Mt Weld, Kalgoorlie and Malaysia, which includes requirements under its Full Operating Stage License in Malaysia to manage water leached purification (WLP) and neutralisation underflow (NUF) residues arising from its production process.
+As at 30 June 2024 the Group's consolidated statement of financial position includes provisions of \$279,281,000 in respect of such obligations as disclosed in Note D.5.